wesfloyd/pmbench/README.md

 # pmbench
-An AI benchmark that uses
+An AI benchmark that uses prediction markets to measure effectiveness of AI models.